noble-assets/noble/readme.md

 It is meant to be run as a Consumer Chain using [Interchain Security](https://github.com/cosmos/interchain-security) (ICS).

-Noble chain includes the Tokenfactory Module which allow for the minting of generic assets.
+Noble chain includes the Tokenfactory Module which allows for the minting of generic assets.

 ## Tokenfactory